Cassava cake: Description

 Cassava cake is made from grated cassava mixed with gata (coconut milk), condensed milk, and egg whites.
 Some recipes also add butter (or margarine), vanilla, evaporated milk, and additional sugar.
 These are poured into a flat-bottomed pan lined with banana leaves or greased.
-It is baked until it has an even firm consistency and is a light brown color.
+It is baked until it has an even firm consistency and a light brown color.

 The texture of the cake can be adjusted by varying the amount of grated cassava used.
-Cakes with less cassava content tend to be softer and moister, while cakes with more cassava content is firmer and chewy.
+Cakes with less cassava content tend to be softer and moister, while cakes with more cassava content are firm and chewy.